 In fact, any spare surface can be converted into your working place.
 Go over your layout again and think about how to make it more functional and practical.

 2. Opt for natural materials

 Why is it so important?
-Well, not only are they harmless to our health but they’re also more solid, pleasing to the touch and high-quality.
-In era of plastic and other synthetics it may sound outmoded, but natural materials are classical and never out of fashion.
-Don’t overlook wooden furniture, natural fabrics and glass.
+Well, not only are they harmless to our health, but they’re also more solid, pleasing to the touch, and high-quality.
+It may sound outmoded in the era of plastic and other synthetics, but natural materials are classical and never out of fashion.
+Don’t overlook wooden furniture, natural fabrics, and glass.

 It’s perfect if your working desk is located near your window, but mine is not.
-That’s why I had to look for a good lighting.
+That’s why I had to look for good lighting.
 A well-lighted working place can improve both productivity and inspiration.
-For better effect I supplied my room with various kinds of light sources like chandelier, table lamps and floor lamps.
-Lanterns and decorative lights are great options as well.
-They provide my studio with ample light and cheerful mood.

 4. Double-duty details

-When you have a limited space, every detail becomes a focal point.
-Try to minimize the amount of furniture with savvy built-in desks, Murphy beds and various niches.
-Do not overlook your bare walls; they can be a super-functional space for your shelves, wall organizers, posters and numerous knickknacks.
-You can invest into a custom-made desk.
-Not only will it suit to your interior, but it will also reflect your taste and individuality.
+Do not overlook your bare walls; they can be a super-functional space for your shelves, wall organizers, posters, and numerous knickknacks.
+You can invest in a custom-made desk.
+Not only will it suit your interior, but it will also reflect your taste and individuality.

 5. Flower power